Maghreb: Jewish presence

 In the 10th century, as the social and political environment in Baghdad became increasingly hostile to Jews, some Jewish traders emigrated to the Maghreb, especially Kairouan, Tunisia.
 Over the following two or three centuries, such Jewish traders became known as the Maghribi, a distinctive social group who traveled throughout the Mediterranean world.
 They passed this identification on from father to son.
 Their tight-knit pan-Maghreb community had the ability to use social sanctions as a credible alternative to legal recourse, which was weak at the time anyway.
 This unique institutional alternative permitted the Maghribis to very successfully participate in the Mediterranean trade.
 This facilitated contacts between the Maghrebi and European Jewish communities, particularly in trade in the pre-colonial period.
 The most important points of contact were Livorno in Italy with its harbour frequented by Tunisian merchants and Marseille in France with its counterpart, the harbour for Algeria and Morocco.
 The Maghreb region produced spices and leather, from shoes to handbags.
 As many of the Maghrebi Jews were craftsmen and merchants, they had contact with their European customers.
 Today, among Arab countries, the largest Jewish community now exists in Morocco with about 2,000 Jews and in Tunisia with about 1,000.

-Geography

-Ecoregions

-The Maghreb is divided into a Mediterranean climate region in the north, and the arid Sahara in the south.
-The Maghreb's variations in elevation, rainfall, temperature, and soils give rise to distinct communities of plants and animals.
-The World Wide Fund for Nature (WWF) identifies several distinct ecoregions in the Maghreb.